ARTICLES

 How to Care for Your Philodendron Bipinnatifidum aka Philodendron Selloum?

-The Philodendron Selloum, Bipinnatifidum, or Split Leaf Philodendron is a plant that can be grown in the tropics as an outdoor plant, preferably in an area that is well covered for the intense afternoon sun.
+The Philodendron Selloum, Bipinnatifidum, or Split Leaf Philodendorn is a plant that can be grown in the tropics as an outdoor plant, preferably in an area that is well-covered for the intense afternoon direct sun.
 Indoors, it likes a lot of light, warm temperatures and comfortable airflow.
 Give it enough water, some love, and a bit of fertilizer, and avoid extremes of any kind.
 And this plant will reward you with its beautiful appearance.

 Philodendron Bipinnatifidums Light Requirements

-Like most other plants in the Philodendron genus, Philodendron Bipinnatifidum enjoys a tropical climate out of too much direct sunlight.
+Like most other plants in the Philodendron genus, this tree philodendron enjoys a tropical climate out of too much direct sunlight, a setup similar to that of its native habitat.
 The ideal indoor environment provides moderate or diffused natural light.
-Artificial indoor light sources that can be left on for a significant period of time might work for this plant, but bright natural light is best.
-For best results, place your plant in an area with bright natural light, but keep it out of too much direct sunlight, especially close to a glass window with direct sunlight, as the leaves will burn.
+Artifical indoor light sources that can left on for a significant period of time might work for this plant, but bright natural light is best.
+For best results, place your plant in an area with bright indirect light, but keep it out of too much direct sunlight, especially close toa a glass window with direct sunlight, as the leaves will burn.

-Although they are said to adapt to full shade, expect the leaves to turn a darker green color if you don’t give them enough light.
-With lower light conditions, the plant will not grow as well and as fast, and you won’t be seeing any flowering or particularly showy leaves.
-It is recommended for houseplants to regularly turn all of your plants to give them light from all sides, this is especially important with Philodendrons Bipinnatifidums because of their trunks.
+Although they are said to adapt to full shade, expect the leaves to turn a darker green if you don't give them enough light.
+With lower light conditions, the plant will not grow as well and as fast, and you won't be seeing any flowering or particularly showy leaves.
+It is recommended that you turn your houseplants regularly to give them light from all sides.
+This is especially important with Philodendron bipinnatifidums because of their trunks.
 They will turn and bend towards the light source, so make it a habit to turn the pot every time you water to avoid oddly shaped trunks.

-This Philodendron loves moisture.
-The Philodendron Bipinnatifidum has unique requirements for water.
-While you might be used to letting the soil dry out between watering with your other Philodendrons, keep in mind this one likes more water.
-Ideally, you should try to keep the soil barely moist at all times.
+This Tree Philodendron loves moisture.
+The Philodendron bipinnatifidum has unique water requirements.
+While you might be used to letting the soil dry out between watering with your other Philodendron,s keep in mind this one likes more water.
+Ideally, it would help if you tried to keep the soil moist at all times.
 The keyword here is moist, not soggy.
 This can be achieved by watering the plant so that the water runs through the drainage holes at the bottom of the plant.
+Remember to avoid overwatering to prevent root issues.

 How to Fertilize Your Bipinnatifidum Plant

-The plant should be fertilized around once every few weeks during the growing season (spring and summer) with light fertilizer.
-As you are getting to know the plant, this will become easier.
-It is always a good idea to start with less fertilizer initially and increase the amount if you notice the leaves getting paler.
+The plant should be fertilized with light fertilizer once every few weeks during the growing season (spring and summer).
+As you get to know the plant, this will become easier.
+It is always a good idea to start with less fertilizer and increase the amount if you notice the leaves getting paler to avoid fertilizer burn.

 2 Reasons Why People Love Philodendron Bipinnatifidum

-There's a lot to love about Philodendron Bipinnatifidum.
-Here are some of the top reasons why this plant has won the hearts of plant enthusiasts worldwide.
+There's a lot of love about Philodendron bipinnatifidum.
+Here are some of the top reasons why this tree philodendron has won the hearts of plant enthusiasts worldwide.

-With its large, deeply lobed leaves and striking silhouette, Philodendron Bipinnatifidum is a true showstopper.
+With its large, deeply lobed leaves and striking silhouette, Philodendreon bipinnatifidum, also known as the Lacy Tree Philodendron, is a true showstopper.
 The glossy green foliage adds an element of sophistication to any space, making it the perfect statement piece for both minimalist and eclectic interiors.
-As the plant matures, its trunk-like structure lends an exotic, tropical vibe that's sure to garner admiration from visitors.
+As the plant matures, its trunk-like structure lends an exotic, tropical vibe that's sure to garnder admiration from visitors.

-Philodendron Bipinnatifidum is not just a pretty face — it also boasts air-purifying capabilities.
-This plant is known to help remove pollutants like formaldehyde, benzene, and xylene from the air, contributing to a healthier indoor environment.
-With more people spending time indoors, adding a Philodendron Bipinnatifidum to your space can help improve air quality and create a more refreshing ambiance.
+Philodendron bipinnatifidum is not just a pretty face - it also boasts air-purifying capabilities.
+This tree philodendron is known to help remove pollutants like formaldehyde, benzene, and xylene from the air, contributing to a healthier indoor environment.
+With more people spending time indoors, adding a Philodendron bipinnatifidum to your space can help improve air quality and create a more refreshing ambiance.

 Lacy Tree Philodendron aka Bipinnatifidum Philodendron